Maryland Labor Laws Guide

 Maryland breastfeeding laws

-Within the federal law, here is what breastfeeding rules entail (for up to 1 year after the child's birth):
+Within the federal law, here’s what breastfeeding rules entail (for up to 1 year after the child’s birth):

 The only exception to this regulation is if the employer has fewer than 50 employees.

-Moreover, if the employer can prove that finding proper accommodations poses financial, structural, or other difficulties to the business, they are exempt from providing a separate room.
+Moreover, if the employer can prove that finding proper accommodations poses financial, structural, or other difficulties to the business, they’re exempt from providing a separate room.

 Maryland leave requirements

-Luckily for many workers living and working in Maryland, the state follows the federal leave laws and has its own regulations titled The Maryland Healthy Working Families Act.
+Luckily for many employees, the state of Maryland follows both the federal leave laws and has its own state regulations titled The Maryland Healthy Working Families Act, related to leave laws.

 Let’s look at each type of leave — required and non-required — and observe what Maryland has to offer.